Skip to content ↓

 Build and use an obstacle course with others.
 Talk about what they are doing and why.

-Final milestone: (Composite) Children demonstrate strength, balance and co-ordination when climbing independently.
+Final milestone: (Composite) children demonstrate strength, balance and co-ordination when climbing independently.
 Children build a safe, solid structure which is planned for and built collaboratively from a range of equipment where the children must use a variety of physical skills to move around the course.

 Vocabulary: design, structure, collaborate, communicate, stable, secure, teamwork, safe

-create an artwork using a range of stimuli
+Create an artwork using a range of stimuli

 Why?